Skip to main content

 What you’ve said

-We’ve listened to what you told us through the Phase 2 consultation and have decided to deliver Council Tax reform over the slower timeline proposed, making changes in 2028, as this was the most popular view.
+We’ve listened to what you told us through the Phase 2 consultation in 2024 and we have decided to deliver Council Tax reform over the slower timeline proposed, making changes in 2028, as this was the most popular view.

-Plans will be further developed to look at a revaluation of properties and how the tax bands and charges should be reformed.
+Plans will be further developed to look at a revaluation of properties and how the tax bands and charges should be made fairer.
 We will consult on further changes in the next Senedd term.

-We are delivering legislation which puts regular revaluation cycles for Council Tax into law, through the Local Government Finance (Wales) Bill that is currently being considered in the Senedd.
-We will seek to amend the Bill to have more frequent, regular revaluations every 5 years from 2028.
+The Local Government Finance (Wales) Act 2024 is the law which allows for more frequent, regular revaluations every 5 years beginning from 2028.
 This is to ensure valuations are kept up-to-date and you are paying the correct amount of Council Tax.

 In the meantime, we are carrying on improving other elements of Council Tax:

-• concluding reviews of the arrangements for discounts, disregards, exemptions and premiums, to ensure these are fit-for-purpose and align with policy aims.
+• reviewing all of the discounts, disregards, exemptions and premiums, to ensure these are fit-for-purpose and align with policy aims.
 There are 53 categories to review

-• undertake regulatory work to embed best practice in the treatment of households struggling in arrears
+• undertaking regulatory work to embed best practice in the treatment of households struggling in Council Tax debt

-• continue to raise awareness of how Council Tax works and what it pays for, addressing common misconceptions and raising awareness of the wide range of support for people.
+• continuing to raise awareness of how Council Tax works and what it pays for, addressing common myths and raising awareness of the wide range of support for people

-• undertake regulatory work to improve the appeals process so that it is more effective and easier to navigate, improving transparency of information
+• undertaking regulatory work to improve the appeals process so that it is more effective and easier to navigate, improving transparency of information

 Reviewing Council Tax discounts and reductions

 Nearly half of households in Wales currently receive a discount or reduction on their Council Tax bill.
-It is important we review these arrangements because they have been in place for a long time, to make sure the rules continue to contribute to a fair system.
+It is important we review these arrangements because they have been in place for a long time, to make sure the rules keep the system fair.

 We are continuing to tackle the impact of long-term empty and second homes on local communities.
 There will be more time for these policies to result in positive effects on housing supply, before we bring in further changes to Council Tax.